Cocchiarella, Nino. 1966. "A Logic of Actual and Possible Objects." Journal of Symbolic Logic no. 31:688.

-The minimal logic is extendible through a summum genus, an infima species or a partition principle for natural kinds.
+The minimal logic is extendible through a summum genus, an infima species or a partition principle for natural kinds."

-A standard objection to quantified modal logic is that it breeds such reptiles of the mind as Aristotelian essentialism, “the doctrine that some of the attributes of a thing (quite
+"A standard objection to quantified modal logic is that it breeds such reptiles of the mind as Aristotelian essentialism, “the doctrine that some of the attributes of a thing (quite

-independently of the language in which the thing is referred to, if at all) may be essential to the thing, and others accidental" (Quine, Three Grades of Modal Involvement (1953) reprinted
+independently of the language in which the thing is referred to, if at all) may be essential to the thing, and others accidental” (, p.
+173f.).
+This objection has been criticized on one front by

 pointing out that none of the standard systems of quantified modal logic commit us to more than the meaningfulness of the non-trivial versions of the doctrine and that indeed we can, if we so choose,

-actually deny such versions in these systems (cf. T. Parsons Essentialism and Quantified

-Logic, (1969) in Philosophical Review p.
-35-52).
-A more heroic response, however, accepts these versions of the doctrine, at least when properly stated, and finds quantified modal logic
+actually deny such versions in these systems (cf. ).
+A more heroic response, however, accepts these versions of the doctrine, at least when properly stated, and finds quantified modal logic the

 ———.
 1977.
 "Sortals, Natural Kinds and Re-Identification."
 Logique et Analyse no. 80:439-474.